Like with any other programming languages in KSP there are also variables, arrays and constants.

 The @ makes it a string variable

-on init declare @hint @hint:= "Within string variables we can store complete sentences!
-And yes, she works fine :)" message(@hint) end on
+@hint:= "Within string variables we can store complete sentences!
+And yes, she works fine :)"

 REAL VARIABLES